 Organic Yogurts Are Preferable, But Not All Are Made the Same

 Let’s start off by talking about conventional yogurt and why organic is preferable regardless of the quality.
 Conventional yogurt is produced with milk from cows that are confined in “factory farms” and unable to graze on pasture, fed genetically modified (GMO) grains, and because their environment is so problematic, they suffer from diseases that necessitate control by antibiotics.
 Chemical defoamers are also used to make the milk low-fat, Synthetic preservatives, artificial flavors, and sweeteners, like high fructose corn syrup (HFCS) are also used.
-Most conventional yogurts, the sugar content is so high, it’s more comparable to a dessert or junk food item.
+Most conventional yogurts, the sugar content (and grams of sugar) is so high, it’s more comparable to a dessert or junk food item.